poleve540/CallMePol/_draft/2023-05-12-sourceport-review.md

 (Picture showing the retro look)

 Despite the port's conservative nature, it still brings some new quality of life features.
 A modern control scheme, without the annoying vertical mouse movement.
 Controller support.
 Fullscreen support for higher resolutions, while still keeping the 320x200 look.
-Easily make use of custom soundfont for your midi.
-Support for
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxNDg0MTQxNV19
+eyJoaXN0b3J5IjpbMTcwOTI0OTU1MF19
 -->